carpedavid/mortalcoilrpg/content.en/docs/space-travel.md

 | Eta        | 600,000,000       |
 | Theta      | 6,000,000,000     |

-## Repairs, refueling, + upgrades
+## Repairs + refueling

 Your beginning ship is outfitted with a positron drive, an alpha-rated jump drive, an alpha-rated matter condenser, and a cryochamber.
 It has 1d6 breech protection (BP), can hold 20 units of fuel, and can carry up to 60 units of cargo.

-- If your ship reaches `0 BP`, then any subsequent breech damage destroys it.
+* If your ship reaches `0 BP`, then any subsequent breech damage destroys it.
 Repairing BP costs `1,000 credits` per point repaired along with a week spent in port.
-- If your ship reaches `0 fuel`, then you are adrift.
+* If your ship reaches `0 fuel`, then you are adrift.
 Being towed back to port costs you `5,000 credits` per unit of fuel consumed by the towing ship.
-- Each unit of fuel normally costs `1,000 credits`.
+* Each unit of fuel normally costs `1,000 credits`.

+## Upgrades

 You can upgrade the power of your jump drive and the capacity of your matter condenser by paying the listed cost and spending a week in port.
 You pay the cost for each step of each upgrade, though the actual modifications can be made at one time.